-Aetna Better Health of New Jersey has clinical practice guidelines and treatment protocols available to providers to support appropriate and effective use of health care services and consistency in the care provided to members and the general community.
+Aetna Better Health of New Jersey has Clinical Practice Guidelines and treatment protocols available to providers to support appropriate and effective use of health care services and consistency in the care provided to members and the general community.
 These guidelines are not intended to:

-- supplant the duty of a qualified health professional to provide treatment based on the individual needs of the member; - constitute procedures for or the practice of medicine by the party distributing the guidelines; - guarantee coverage or payment for the type or level of care proposed or provided.
+- Supplant the duty of a qualified health professional to provide treatment based on the individual needs of the member; - Constitute procedures for or the practice of medicine by the party distributing the guidelines; or, - Guarantee coverage or payment for the type or level of care proposed or provided.

-Clinical Practice Guidelines are available at AetnaBetterHealth.com/newjersey/providers/guidelines.
+Clinical Practice Guidelines are available on our website at www.aetnabetterhealth.com/newjersey/providers/guidelines .